Indicators of an abnormal semen analysis.

 Total Motile Sperm Count

-If your total motile sperm count in a given semen specimen is less than 80 million, then the likelihood of natural pregnancy is diminished.
+If total motile sperm count in a given semen specimen is less than 80 million, then the likelihood of a natural pregnancy is diminished.
 If you are undergoing IUI, your odds of achieving of pregnancy are still related to the total motile sperm count.
-How to increase your Total Motile Sperm Count.
+Learn more about how to to increase your total motile sperm count.

-Although sperm morphology is evaluated in a standard semen analysis test, its value as a predictor of pregnancy by intercourse and IUI is limited.
-It does, however, have value in predicting success with IVF.
+Although sperm morphology (shape) is evaluated in a standard semen analysis test, its value as a predictor of pregnancy by intercourse and IUI is limited.
+It does, however, have value in predicting success with IVF (In Vitro Fertilization).
 When the semen morphology is less than 12% using strict criteria, it has a negative predictive value for pregnancy rates with IVF.
-How to increase the percentage of sperm with normal morphology?